 20Early the next morning, King Hezekiah gathered together the city officials, and they went to the courtyard of the temple.
-21 They took with them seven bulls, seven rams, seven male lambs, and seven male goats to be an offering in order that Yahweh would forgive the sins of all the people in the kingdom of Judah, and in order to purify the temple.
-The king commanded that the priests, who were descendants of Aaron, should offer those animals to be sacrifices to Yahweh on the altar.
-22 So first the priests slaughtered those bulls, and took the blood and sprinkled it on the altar.
-Then they slaughtered the rams and sprinkled their blood on the altar.
-Then they slaughtered the lambs and sprinkled their blood on the altar.
-23 The goats that were slaughtered to be an offering in order that Yahweh would forgive the sins of the people were brought to the king and the others who were there.
+They took with them seven bulls, seven rams, seven male lambs, and seven male goats to be an offering in order that Yahweh would forgive the sins of all the people in the kingdom of their blood on the altar.
+The goats that were slaughtered to be an offering in order that Yahweh would forgive the sins of the people were brought to the king and the others who were there.
 Then the king and those who were present laid their hands on those goats.
-24 Then the priests slaughtered those goats and splashed their blood on the altar, to atone for the sins of Israel.
+Then the priests slaughtered those goats and splashed their blood on the altar, to atone for the sins of Israel.
 The priests did that because the king had commanded that offerings that would be completely burned on the altar and other sacrifices should be made for all the people of Israel.
 25The king then told the descendants of Levi to stand in the temple with their cymbals, harps, and lyres, obeying what David and his prophets Gad and Nathan had commanded.
 Those were things that Yahweh had told his prophets that the descendants of Levi should do.
-26 So the descendants of Levi went and stood in the temple, and began to play the musical instruments that King David had given to them.
+So the descendants of Levi went and stood in the temple, and began to play the musical instruments that King David had given to them.
 And the priests began to blow their trumpets.